The Original Woman in a Refrigerator

 Some might argue that you can’t blame Gerry for the Gwen clone because he brought her into the strip under orders from Stan Lee.
 But that’s not exactly true.
 In the wake of the fan reaction to ASM #’s 121-122, Stan did order Gerry to bring Gwen back.
 But the decision to bring her back in clone form was Gerry’s, and it was this specific decision that would eventually lead to disaster.

-I find this to be another example of Conway’s immaturity as a writer at the time.
-He could have simply deferred to Stan and respected his wishes by bringing back the REAL Gwen, but instead, like a spoiled child, angry over not getting his way, he followed Stan’s order to the letter while perverting its spirit.
-So of course the Gwen clone flopped—she was not the real Gwen and the readers all knew it.
-The flop was expedited by Conway writing the Gwen clone as a ninny and an airhead who didn’t remotely resemble the Gwen we knew from her earliest appearances.
-If you came late to the proceedings like I did—if you started reading after ASM #122 and all you knew of Gwen was Conway’s portrayal of her via the clone—then of course you’re going to prefer MJ to her.
+This could be read as another example of Conway’s immaturity as a writer at the time.
+He could have simply deferred to Stan and respected his wishes by bringing back the REAL Gwen, but instead—and whether he did it consciously or not, we can’t know—he effectively followed Stan’s order to the letter while perverting its spirit.
+Creating a clone of Gwen Stacy did not undo the events of ASM 121-122; it did not give the “real” Gwen back to us.
+So of course the storyline flopped—and the flop was likely expedited by Conway writing the Gwen clone as a ninny and an airhead who didn’t remotely resemble the Gwen we knew from her earliest appearances.
+If you came late to the proceedings like I did, if you started reading after ASM #122 and all you knew of Gwen was Conway’s portrayal of her via the clone, then of course you’re going to prefer MJ to her.
 But it’s a rigged game.

 And of course, the Gwen clone eventually lead to the Spider-Man clone, which twenty years later led to the Clone Saga, which lead to absolute catastrophe.